A simple blood test for Alzheimer’s would be a great advance for individuals with — and at risk for — the disease, families, doctors, and researchers.

 Recent studies have shown that p-tau181 is more than three times as high in people with Alzheimer’s compared to healthy elderly people or people with a neurodegenerative disease known as frontotemporal lobar degeneration (FTLD).
 At AAIC 2020, Elisabeth Thijssen, M.Sc., and Adam L. Boxer, M.D., Ph.D., of the UCSF Memory and Aging Center and colleagues reported a comparison of p-tau181 to a related form of tau called p-tau217 to determine which form can best identify people with Alzheimer’s.

 The retrospective study included 617 participants: 119 healthy controls, 74 Alzheimer’s cases (biomarker-confirmed) and 294 FTLD.
 In this study group, plasma p-tau181 was increased three-fold in people with Alzheimer’s compared to controls and FTLD.
 Increase in plasma p-tau217 was even higher; five-fold in Alzheimer’s compared to healthy controls and four-fold relative to FTLD.
 The plasma comparison results mirrored the findings of tau PET imaging in the brain.
-P-tau181 had a 91% accuracy and p-tau217 had 96% accuracy in predicting whether a person had a tau positive brain scan.
+P-tau181 had a 91% accuracy and p-tau217 had a 96% accuracy in predicting whether a person had a tau-positive brain scan.

 According to the researchers, the study shows that both p-tau217 and p-tau181 measured in blood are elevated in Alzheimer’s, and that measurements closely correspond to “gold standard” PET scan results.
-These blood tests are likely to be useful for diagnosing Alzheimer’s and as monitoring tools in clinical trials to measure treatment effects of new Alzheimer’s therapies.
+These blood tests are likely to be useful for diagnosing Alzheimer’s and as monitoring tools in clinical trials to measure the treatment effects of new Alzheimer’s therapies.